hcoagithub/content/src/content/lesson/how-to-use-git-version-control-system.md

 ## A Head Object is a List of Commits
 ***

-The heads of the repository are like the "revision history of the project."
+The heads of the repository are like the "revision history of the project".
 A revision history is a list of commit objects that altogether contain all the changes that you and your other team members have made to the project files.

 Every time you make a new commit, the head will move to that new commit.
 This way you are able to have access to the entire project history of commits.